kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

        $ vctl status

-For fresh installation, the result might look the following since there are no agents installed yet. (more about agent)
+For fresh installation, the result might look the following since there are no agents installed yet.

 .. code-block:: bash

        # expected output similar to this
        No installed Agents found

-Now let’s install agents.
+VOLTTRON platform comes with several built in services and example agents out of the box.
+(Read more about :ref:`agent <Agent-Framework>`.)

+In this demo, we use the Listener Agent - a simple agent that periodically publishes heartbeat message and listens to everything on the message bus.
+Install and start the Listener agent using the following command:

 .. tip::

     While the :code:`--tag` sub-command is optional, a tag comes in handy to track agents.
     You can choose any tag name that makes sense to you.
-(More on tag.)
+(Read more about :ref:`tag <Tagging-Service-Specification>`.)

 .. code-block:: bash